claceio/docs/content/blog/errors.md

 ## Is there a third option?

-Clace is built to be a platform for building internal tools.
-Clace is built in Go and uses [Starlark](https://starlark-lang.org/) for app configuration and also for API business logic.
+OpenRun is built to be a platform for building internal tools.
+OpenRun is built in Go and uses [Starlark](https://starlark-lang.org/) for app configuration and also for API business logic.
 Starlark does not support exceptions and does not support multi value returns.
 This makes error handling difficult.
-The solution implemented for Clace is an API boundary error checker with the following properties:
+The solution implemented for OpenRun is an API boundary error checker with the following properties:

 - Automatic error handling, no explicit error checks required for every API call
 - Easy way to do explicit error checks when errors are expected